skellis46/finger-pointing-moon/jes-application-details.md

 ### Ethical implications

+There are no major ethical implications arising from the proposed research activities.
+Although the two experts involved in the practice-based fieldwork are considered research colleagues rather than participants, they will still be asked to give informed consent (based on right to withdraw and anonymity if and when possible).
+Workshop participants (in Australia, UK and Italy) will likewise be asked for informed consent.
+Their participation will be voluntary and conditions of anonymity will be maintained.
+Participants from around the world who submit written 'memories' towards Output 3 _Un/forgettable_ will understand that they are contributing to a curated exhibition.
+Their involvement will be entirely voluntary and anonymous.

+The project partners work with diverse communities and the workshops and public engagement events developed through these collaborations will be openly accessible to their audiences and adjacent communities (both in person and online).

+Coventry University has a policy on good conduct in line with the requirements of the AHRC: [https://www.coventry.ac.uk/research/about-us/research-ethics/](https://www.coventry.ac.uk/research/about-us/research-ethics/).

 >AHRC - Specific Requirements

 >Please indicate whether there are any ethical implications arising from the proposed research activities.
 For example, does the research involve human participants?
 Does it require travel to countries where the safety of project participants might be in jeopardy?
 Could the research result in damage to the natural environment?
 If the project involves public engagement in the research, has consideration been given to ensuring appropriate equality and diversity of engagement?

 >If there are ethical implications, you should give brief details of what they are and how you intend to address them.

->You are also asked to indicate whether your HEI has a policy on good conduct in research, in line with the requirements of the Research Councils.

->If the answer is Yes, please indicate where this can be accessed (e.g. website address).

 ### Academic Beneficiaries [4000 xters] ###